dmccreary/micropython-clocks-and-watches/docs/lessons/01-get-local-time.md

 ## Format of the Localtime

-The format is a "8-tuple" in the format (year, month, mday, hour, minute, second, weekday, yearday)
+The format is a "8-tuple" of integers in the format (year, month, mday, hour, minute, second, weekday, yearday)

+Most of the values are pretty intuitive to figure out.
+There are a few notes.

+1. Hour is the hour in 24-hour format.
+If we want to display the hour in 12-hour format we will need to do some formatting.
+1. Weekday is a numeric code that runs from 0 for Monday to 6 for Sunday.
+2. Yearday is the day of the year.
+January 1st is the fist day of the year so it is a 1.

 ## Printing Formatted Dates